-Since detailed information is only available from some Laender, and much of it is relatively outdated, it is not possible to make any firm statements regarding either the current situation or trends in availability of, and conditions surrounding, the provision of OST in German correctional institutions.
-With help from the national complete survey on ICD-10 diagnoses in German correctional institutions however, this data can be presented in the future.
+Since detailed information is only possible to publish for some Laender, and parts of it are relatively outdated, it is not possible to make any firm statements regarding either the current situation or trends in availability of, and conditions surrounding, the provision of OST in German correctional institutions.
+With help from the national complete survey on ICD-10 diagnoses in German correctional institutions however, this data should be able to be presented in the future.

-1.3.4 Availability and provision of drug-related interventions in prisons
+1.3.4 Availability and provision of drug-related health responses in prisons (T1.3.3)